 As Francis points out—and as this photo confirms—oil slick hair looks especially pretty when paired with waves.
 We love how this take on the colorful hair trend presents more of a peek-a-boo approach to the bright shade.

 Just because oil slick hair works best on darker base colors doesn't mean blondes can't still get in on the fun.
-Here, Australian hair colorist Sheree show us how it's done, saying she created this look by sectioning off the area she wanted to keep blonde while applying the rainbow colors in a small section around her head.
+Australian hair colorist Sheree shows us how it's done, saying she created this look by sectioning off the area she wanted to keep blonde while applying the rainbow colors in a small section around her head.

-Gray babes can get in on the rainbow fun, too!
+Gray-haired babes can get in on the rainbow fun, too.
 Here, Sheree shows how an in-between layer of an oil slick can give a mane a certain je ne sais quoi.
 The cool gray shade helps the rainbow colors to really pop.

 This oil slick rendition gives us all the icy, witchy vibes.
-With hints of emerald, amethyst, ruby, and sapphire, it looks rich as can be.
+With hints of emerald, amethyst, jade, and sapphire, it looks as rich as can be.
 Crown Paint Colors founder Natasha keeps the lighter shades in the front and the cooler shades in the back of her hair.
 Simply gorgeous.

 Oil slick colors don't have to start at the middle of your hair shaft.
 This style proves extending them from roots to ends can look equally as magical.
 If your hair isn't naturally straight, you'll need to break out the blowdryer and/or straightener for this 'do.
 "Always use a heat protectant when styling," Valdes emphasizes.

 Hoping for a brighter, bolder take on the trend?
 Go beyond basic oil slick babylights and ask your stylist for a neon, jewel-toned balayage from roots to ends.
 Just keep in mind that if you take this route, maintenance will be higher than traditional oil slick manes.